WE FIGHT FOR YOUR RIGHTS!

 CRIMINAL PENALTIES IN CALIFORNIA FOR DOMESTIC VIOLENCE

-If convicted of domestic violence in California, you may face jail time, a Criminal Protective Order mandating that you have no contact with the alleged victim in the case, a year of anger management classes, fines, restitution a permanent criminal record and loss of your gun rights.
-Some domestic violence charges are also deportable offenses so, your immigration status is very important if you are facing these charges.
+If convicted of domestic violence in California, you may face jail time, a Criminal Protective Order mandating that you have no contact with the alleged victim in the case, a year of anger management classes, fines, restitution, being placed on informal or formal probation, a permanent criminal record and loss of your gun rights.
+(Read more about DV conviction consequences) Some domestic violence charges are also deportable offenses so, your immigration status is very important if you are facing these charges.

 A criminal conviction can result in deportation if it is a “crime involving moral turpitude” (or CIMT).
 For immigration purposes, a CIMT is either: (1) any crime involving dishonesty or intent to defraud (such as theft or fraud), or (2) an intent to cause great bodily injury or assault with a deadly weapon.
 An offense that requires reckless disregard of a known risk of death or serious injury may be a CIMT.
 However, a crime involving mere recklessness or criminal negligence is not a CIMT.